sr99622/libonvif/README.md

 * ### Adjusting Video Resolution

-Likewise, resolution can be set on files with the video filter using the scale directive, i.e. 'scale=1280x720'.
-Consecutive video filters can be run using a comma as delimiter between the commands, i.e. 'fps=10,scale=1280x720'.
+Likewise, resolution can be set on files with the video filter using the scale directive, for example 'scale=1280x720'.
+Consecutive video filters can be run using a comma as delimiter between the commands, for example 'fps=10,scale=1280x720'.
 Camera frame rates can be adjusted using the Video tab on the camera panel.

 * ### Video Frame Cropping

-The resolution of the frame may be reduced by cropping.
+The resolution of the frame may also be reduced by cropping.
 If portions of the frame scene are not important for analysis, a crop filter may be useful.
 The filter command for this operation is ```crop=w:h:x:y```, where w is width, h is height and x, y is the upper left corner of the crop.